 What if you are dealing with electrical and mechanical assemblies?

-Producing detailed drawings or detailed assembly designs will ensure that the resulting production standards will be more consistent which in some cases will facilitate the transition to manufacturing centers with savings.
-For information, the electrical scheme can be converted into a cutting list that can save the required production time.
+Producing detailed drawings or assembly designs will ensure that the resulting production standards will be more consistent, which in some cases will facilitate the transition to manufacturing centers with savings.
+For information, the electrical scheme can be converted into a cutting list to save the required production time.
 However, EMS provider updates should always be available so that the images and revisions produced can be consistent with each other.

 CAD data may still exist in the last 20 years

 If you have PCB products in the last 20 years then you almost certainly have CAD data.
 Why do not you use it and pass that data on to your EMS partner?
 By doing this you can minimize expenses for additional costs.
 If you have concerns about whether your EMS partner can do the manufacturing process based on the CAD data, then you are advised to audit and control the documents.
 A qualified EMS partner can manage large amounts of CAD data and guide each client if it is necessary.
 The guide in question will ensure all steps taken are protected in a secure system.
 Using CAD-based data, you can make savings for the usual costs of designing in the early electronic design phase.
 In addition to providing savings, you can also improve the quality of manufacture as long as you do the manufacturing process.
 For many modern manufacturing practitioners, the transformation from manual to the automated manufacturing process will help them make innovations since they can use CAD data as the basic framework for subsequent projects.